kennlop/coinbase/README.md

 # Redesigning the Coinbase Website
+DISCLAIMER: THIS PAGE WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+This is NOT the official site for Coinbase

 Coinbase is a popular cryptocurrency exchange platform that allows users to buy, sell, and trade digital currencies like Bitcoin, Ethereum, and Litecoin.
 In recent years, the platform has gained a significant following, and as such, it is essential to have a website that reflects its popularity.

 ## The Importance of a Great Website Design